The Importance Of Examining Your Beliefs

 For example, there are many instances of people who have displayed superhuman strength when they were confronted with a life or death situation, such as one woman who lifted a car off her trapped child.

 Another example can be found with the story of the four-minute mile.
 Before Roger Bannister ran a mile in under four minutes, most believed that it was impossible to do.
-But as soon as he broke that barrier, other runners were soon able to do the same and eventually beat his time.

 Examples such as these show us that humans have incredible amounts of untapped power within them, and that these powers can either be locked away, or set free, by the beliefs you hold in your mind.